uxweb/sweet-alert/readme.md

 }
 ```

-The title for all alert types is optional.
-When there is a title it will be displayed in bold with the message under.

-If no title is set, the message will be displayed in bold as a title.

 For a general information alert, just do: `alert('Some message');` (same as `alert->message('Some message');`).

 By default, all alerts will dismiss after a sensible default number of seconds.